cwnt-io/ripissue/README.md

 # todo:

+- [ ] clap args inheritance
+- [ ] unite all create/delete/etc traits executables in one trait?
 - [ ] Elements: Sprint, Epic, etc...
 - [ ] issue as branch
     - [ ] Option to open a branch when open an issue?